Vanier-Robotics/react-demo/README.md

 Your job is to:
 1. Recreate the mockup as authentically as possible (should be identical)
     * Try to use flexbox in your CSS as much as possible
+    * Avoid absolute positioning or use of margin for positioning
     * Use components!
 Create at least a component for the buttons
 2. Implement the stopwatch functionality (Advanced)